OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/defi/gacc.md

 ---
 title: gacc
-description: This page provides information on how to display the terra blockchain account growth history using the 'gacc' function.
+description: "This page provides information on how to display the terra blockchain" account growth history using the 'gacc' function.
 It includes usage instructions, parameters description, and an explanatory diagram.
 keywords: